DEVSENSE/phptools-docs/docs/vscode/code actions/promote-ctor-property.md

 The code action is provided if:

 - [Selected PHP version](../php-version.md) is 8.0 or higher.
-- The containinig class has a field with the same name as the `__construct`s parameter.
+- The containing class has a field with the same name as the `__construct`'s parameter.
 - The same field is being directly assigned to in the `__construct`.

 Example: